woohoolabs/yin/README.md

 This time, we want a self link to appear in the document.
 For this purpose, we utilize the resource transformer to obtain the ID of the primary resource.

-The difference between the `AbstractSingleResourceDocument` and the `AbstractCollectionDocument` lies in that they regard the `domainObject` in different ways: the first one regards it as a single entity while the latter regards it as an iterable collection of entities.
+The difference between the `AbstractSingleResourceDocument` and the `AbstractCollectionDocument` lies in the way they regard the `domainObject`: the first one regards it as a single entity while the latter regards it as an iterable collection of entities.

 ##### Documents for error responses